-planning process.
-A goal of this session is to help you understand the process and its importance in reaching your goals.
+Estate planning is a critical part of the financial planning process.
+A goal of this chapter is to help you understand the process and its importance in reaching your goals.
 In the estate planning process, you want to be assured that your assets, no matter how large or small, go where you want them to go when you pass on.
 You also want to minimize estate taxation and provide for minor children, survivors (e.g., your spouse), and dependents.
 Perhaps you anticipate an inheritance yourself that will affect your retirement assets and your future standard of living.